 Protect Yourself and Slow the Spread of COVID-19

 Massachusetts has adopted a 4-phased approach to reopening the state—one that will be driven by public health data.
-Although the “stay at home” advisory has been modified to a “safer at home” advisory, residents must continue to practice social (physical) distancing, wear face coverings in public, practice good hygiene, be vigilant for symptoms, and stay home if you feel sick.
+Although the “stay at home” advisory has been lifted, residents should continue to practice social (physical) distancing, wear face coverings in public, practice good hygiene, be vigilant for symptoms, and stay home if you feel sick.
 All visitors and residents should comply with the COVID-19 Travel Order, effective August 1, 2020.
 Learn more about reopening massachusetts.